NOUR-AWAWDEH/IntroductionToAlgorithms/Part_1_Foundations/Chapter_1/The_Role_OfAlgorithms_inComputing.md

 #### Computation Sequence

 3. **Configurations**: As the Turing machine processes the input, it goes through a sequence of configurations (states) at each step.
-These configurations can be represented as $'c_0, c_1, c_2, \ldots'$.
+These configurations can be represented as $c_0, c_1, c_2, \ldots$.
 4. **Finite Computation**: Ideally, the machine will eventually stop after a finite number of steps.
 If it stops after $ t $ steps, then $ t $ represents the running time for that input of size $ n $.

 #### Polynomial Time Definition